eb613819/ITS-5900-Cloud-Lab-Notebook/deliverable-04/README.md

 ```console
 {"80/tcp":{}}
 ```
-The subnets Dockerfile does not need to repeat this declaration because it builds on the `php:5.6-apache` image.
+Port `80/tcp` is declared.
+The subnets Dockerfile does not need to repeat this declaration because all metadata from the base image, including `EXPOSE` directives, is carried forward into any image that uses `FROM php:5.6-apache`.
+Re-declaring it would be redundant.

 ### Task 1b - Copy-on-Write
 #### Start the Container